Atomic-Buy/PoC/README.md

 In Prove 2, we prove the following claim: `h == Enc(public IV, nonce, masterkey[2], plaintext[N * 2]).TAG`
 - This claim that **"I have some plaintext and its MAC is `h` "**.
+- WE have two circom `prove2_ct.circom` will make the ciphertext public in the output, while the `prove_mac.circom` will not output ciphertext.

 ### Prove THREE

 In Prove 3, we prove the claim that: `MAC(public IV, nonce,  masterkey[2],public ciphertext[N*2] ) == h && Enc(public IV, nonce2, sk[4], masterkey[2] ).ciphertext == c2[2]`, where `sk[4] = [IV, nonce, masterkey[0], masterkey[1] ]`
 - This claim that **"I provides the `ciphertext` that represened by `h` in Prove2 and I give you the private key `sk` which can decode the `ciphertext` to plaintext.  "**.
+- Like prove2, we make two circom, one with the ciphertext as public, and the other make the cipehrtext private, which will signaificantly reduce the verification cost.

 ## Usage
 - Data prep: build the input json for the circom from any `<15KB` files.